Panoptikum-social/blog.panoptikum.social/pages/api.md

 ## Endpoints

-Currently all endpoints are available without authorization or throttling.
+All endpoints are available without throttling.

+### Get data

 Prepend all requests with `https://panoptikum.io/jsonapi`.